Promotional Products: The Strategic Guide to Driving Brand Awareness

 When choosing between these categories, consider:

-Different campaigns may call for different categories.
-Event-specific promotions might benefit from immediately useful items like drinkware, while client appreciation gifts might warrant higher-value products like quality apparel or premium tech accessories.
+Different campaigns may call for other categories.
+Event-specific promotions might benefit from immediately valuable items like drinkware, while client appreciation gifts might warrant higher-value products like quality apparel or premium tech accessories.

 Promotional Products for Northern Ireland Businesses